A2 · ElementaryEnglish

 • The children are behind the house. → At the back of something.

-• The teacher is in front of the class. → Facing the students, at the front.
+• The teacher is in front of the board. → At the front.

 • The hotel is by the beach. → Close to a location.